The appearance of U.S. Department of War (DoW) visual information does not imply or constitute DoW endorsement.

 Tactical Application_

-RFMSS Global Training & Scheduling System Moves to Full Cloud Architecture
+RFMSS Global Training & Scheduling System Moves Fully to Cloud Architecture

 Mission Context